World Cup 2026 draw: Date, start time, format and who has qualified?

 How are World Cup places allocated?

 Each continental confederation has a set number of nations taking part in the World Cup to decide the first 46 spots.
-Then a play-off competition will decide the reamining two places.
+Then an inter-confederation play-off competition will decide the remaining two places.

 Uefa (Europe): 16 spots